StackVista/stackstate-docs/setup/agent/linux.md

 1. Download the install script and copy this to the host where it will be installed:
    - [https://stackstate-agent-2.s3.amazonaws.com/install.sh](https://stackstate-agent-2.s3.amazonaws.com/install.sh)
 2. Download the latest Agent installer package (DEB or RPM package) and copy this to the host where it will be installed.
-The download link can be constructed from the installer list URL and the `Key` of the installer package that is provided on the installer list page.
+The download link can be constructed from the installer list URL and the installer package `Key`  that is provided on the installer list page.
    - **DEB installer list**: [https://stackstate-agent-2.s3.amazonaws.com/](https://stackstate-agent-2.s3.amazonaws.com/)
    - **RPM installer list**: [https://stackstate-agent-2-rpm.s3.amazonaws.com/](https://stackstate-agent-2-rpm.s3.amazonaws.com/)
    - **Download link**: `<installer_list_link><installer_Key_from_list>`